dmvassallo/EmbeddingScratchwork/README.md

 5. Put `OPENAI_API_KEY` as the name—this is so that it will appear in the codespace as the value of the environment variable of the same name, which is consulted for the OpenAI API key.
 As the value, put the OpenAI API key that you generated for the specific purpose of using for this codespace.
 6. Click “Add secret.”

-To expand on the point, in step 5, about using a key that is just for this, rather than one you also use for anything else: that way, if somehow it is acccidentally disclosed, you only need to invalidate that specific key, and when you do, none of your other projects or uses of the OpenAI API should be affected.
+To expand on the point, in step 5, about using a key that is just for this, rather than one you also use for anything else: that way, if somehow it is accidentally disclosed, you only need to invalidate that specific key, and when you do, none of your other projects or uses of the OpenAI API should be affected.

 ### 3. Local dev container